4 min read

 For my hands I prefer fingerless wool gloves that I wear as a base layer and larger winter mittens that I wear loosely to allow my fingers to stay together for warmth.
 Large mittens also allows room for hand warmers should conditions warrant them.
 Winter ski type gloves are also a good idea for backup should you be performing a lot of tasks where you will need general use of your hands for gripping but personally I think nothing beats a good pair of heavy duty mittens.
 In addition, I carry a pair of good fitting leather gloves for tasks that require more fine motor skills that I cannot do with bulky gloves on.

 Good quality, comfortable boots are a must!
 High ankle winter boots are a must for the winter.
-Should you be venturing out in the snow, be sure to choose a boot that is well insulated and waterproof.
+Should you be venturing out in the snow, be sure to choose a boot that is well-insulated and waterproof.
 Make sure your winter boots are large enough for you to wear thick wool socks and always, always, always bring with you at least one extra pair of socks.
 Gaiters to go over your boots are also a lifesaver.
 They will keep deep snow from entering your boots as well as help keep the bottom part of your pants dry.
 I recommend at least a mid-calf gaiter that will do both of these tasks.